millerlp/Tide_calculator/README.md

 1. Install a copy of RTClib in your Arduino/libraries/ directory.
 If there is not already a libraries directory, create it now.
 RTClib can be downloaded from https://github.com/millerlp/RTClib.
 If the copy you download and unzip is called "RTClib-master", rename the folder to simply be "RTClib".

-2. Copy the folder with the library for your site (i.e. TidelibMontereyHarbor) into Arduino/libraries/
+2. Copy the folder with the library for your site (i.e. TidelibMontereyHarbor) into Arduino/libraries/.
+As with the RTClib download, if the folder you unzip has "-master" tacked on to the name, remove "-master" from the folder name when you put it into the Arduino/libraries/ directory.

 3. Open the Tide_calculator example sketch in the Arduino IDE by going to File>Examples>TidelibMontereyHarbor>Tide_calculator.
 The code to call the tide prediction library is referenced in the Initial Setup section, near line 44, with a line like: